jupyter/docker-stacks/docs/using/recipes.md

 # run "import xgboost" in python
 ```

-## Running behind a nginx proxy
+## Running behind an nginx proxy

-Sometimes it is helpful to run the Jupyter instance behind a nginx proxy, for example:
+Sometimes it is helpful to run the Jupyter instance behind an nginx proxy, for example:

 - you would prefer to access the notebook at a server URL with a path
   (`https://example.com/jupyter`) rather than a port (`https://example.com:8888`)
 - you may have many services in addition to Jupyter running on the same server, and want
   nginx to help improve server performance in managing the connections

-Here is a [quick example NGINX configuration](https://gist.github.com/cboettig/8643341bd3c93b62b5c2) to get started.
+Here is a [quick example of NGINX configuration](https://gist.github.com/cboettig/8643341bd3c93b62b5c2) to get started.
 You'll need a server, a `.crt` and `.key` file for your server, and `docker` & `docker-compose` installed.
 Then download the files at that gist and run `docker-compose up -d` to test it out.
 Customize the `nginx.conf` file to set the desired paths and add other services.